rotki/rotki/docs/usage_guide.rst

 ETH2 Staking
 =====================

-If you are an ETH2 stacker you can see the total value earned both in (2) at current ETH price but also counting the (3) price of the daily payouts of ETH2 staking.
+If you are an ETH2 staker you can see the total value earned both in the current ETH price (2) but also counting the price of the daily payouts of ETH2 staking (3).

 .. image:: images/rotki_eth2_staking.png
    :alt: See ETH2 value earned